BirminghamDeveloper/GameStore/README.md

 # GameStore
-its Like Amazon Store for Selling Unwanted Games online and have many features included Updated Firebase Chat Between Seller and Buyer
+its Like Amazon Store for Selling Unwanted Games online and have many features included Updated Firebase Chat Between Seller and Buyer,

 Payment Api
 and more..